-Currently, the College Foundation and the Office of Institutional Advancement administer more than 120 student scholarship and award programs.
-There are scholarships and awards available based on a studentÕs program of study, academic achievement, community/volunteer service and leadership.
+Currently, the College Foundation, the Office of Institutional Advancement and the Student Tuition Services Office administer more than 120 student scholarship and award programs.
+There are scholarships and awards available based on a student's program of study, academic achievement, community/volunteer service and leadership.